SEI

 San Diego’s ambitious clean energy and decarbonization goals demand a skilled, diverse workforce.
 SEI believes that creating a sustainable future means empowering all communities with pathways to high-wage, high-growth careers in the clean energy economy.

-That’s why we are thrilled to announce that SEI, alongside partners Resource Innovations (RI) and the Metropolitan Area Advisory Committee on Anti-Poverty of San Diego County (MAAC), has been selected to spearhead a new initiative: The San Diego Regional Energy Network (SDREN) Workforce Training and Capacity Building Program.
+That’s why we are thrilled to announce that SEI, alongside partners Resource Innovations (RI) and the Metropolitan Area Advisory Committee on Anti-Poverty of San Diego County (MAAC), has been selected to deliver Workforce Training and Capacity Building, a new program from the San Diego Regional Energy Network (SDREN).
 This comprehensive, system-wide initiative will serve 2,200 individuals entering or upskilling in energy efficiency, electrification and decarbonization industries.

 “With this project, we are focusing on enhancing the great work that is already being done in San Diego through collaboration, refinement and streamlining rather than creating new initiatives,” says SEI Program Director Tiffany Mrotek.
 “We believe all the pieces are already here; it’s all about creating harmony in the workforce system to better serve San Diego.”